WrightonLabCSU/DRAM/README.md

     }
     ```

-    This will set `NXF_HOME` to the DRAM2 directory for the DRAM2 pipeline only.
+    This will set `NXF_HOME` to the CWD of the config file for the DRAM pipeline only (or set it anywhere else you want).

-You will be able to run DRAM2 from anywhere, not just the directory you downloaded your data and config too with the command `nextflow run DRAM2`, but if it is anywhere other than where the nextflow.config file is located, you will need to specify the path to the nextflow.config file with the `-c` flag.
+You will be able to run DRAM from anywhere, not just the directory you downloaded your data and config too with the command `nextflow run DRAM`, but if it is anywhere other than where the nextflow.config file is located, you will need to specify the path to the nextflow.config file with the `-c` flag.

 ### Important Computation Notes:

-DRAM2 utilizes either Conda or Singularity for dependency management and the user MUST choose one of the following options on execution of any DRAM2 command
+DRAM utilizes either Conda or Singularity for dependency management and the user MUST choose one of the following options on execution of any DRAM command

-*The Nextflow profile option is used (`-profile`) - yes! a single hyphen!*
+*The Nextflow profile option is used (`-profile`) - yes! a single hyphen!
+Nextflow options use a single hyphen, while DRAM options use the traditional double hyphen*

 1) `-profile conda`